JakubStolarski/KostLang/README.md

 # KostLang
-Creating a simple languge using ANTLR
+Creating a simple language using ANTLR